 Definitely visit 610 Arts Collective, next to the Sherbino Theater, for local and regional art and handmade goods on Clinton Street.
 For truly unique gifts, score some funky finds — from African artwork to handmade furniture to children’s toys (you never know what you’ll find) — at The Vault Vintage and Consignment at 380 Sherman St. Meanwhile, Timber Creek Gallery is the spot to pick up chic clothing, jewelry and home décor with a mountain-town twist (think: vintage-inspired ski signs, hand-hooked pillows and embroidered flannel shirts).

 Interested in discovering handmade goods by local makers?
 Pop into Cimarron Art Glass, a working glass forge with a retail section that feels like an art gallery.
-At Bluecorn Beeswax, pick up a few handmade candles and other meditative gifts in all shapes and sizes.
 Looking for a workspace while you're on the move where you might hobnob with local entrepreneurs?
 Check out Proximity Space: Ridgway and its high-speed internet with post-pandemic spaces for rent for the day, week or month.

 Beyond the workshops and art galleries, Ridgway’s creativity and heritage can be found all around.
 Feel like part of the community at the Sherbino Theater, where music, movies, lectures and performing arts have been bringing together locals and visitors alike for more than a century.
 Delve into the local history at the Ouray County Ranch History Museum and Ridgway Railroad Museum.